toine7m/ZabbixNexis/README.md

 The goal of this project is to make a multi-client Zabbix with one Master, and transfer the alerts and specific datas through HTTP.
 For this purpose, I've to create some scripts for the client and for the supervisor.

 I choosed PHP because it's all the functions I want to use.
-I'm in my internship and I'm not a developer, so don't blame my messy bunch of cra... hum code !
+I did that for my internship and I'm not a developer, so don't blame my messy bunch of cra... hum code !

 # Author